 In order to participate in a field trip, a signed permission form is required.
 We believe it is the student's responsibility to have their parents sign this form within the designated time frame in order to attend the function.
-Phone calls, notes, and emails granting permission will not be accepted.
+Phone calls, notes, and emails granting per mission will not be accepted.

 Students who have behavior problems in school pose a liability to the reputation of the school when they are permitted to attend various field trips.
-If a student has experienced difficulty in self-discipline, his/her parents will be contacted prior to the trip (via a phone call or a note in the student's plan book), notifying them of the possibility of staying at school rather than going on the upcoming field trip.
-Any field trip, including extra curriculum events, follow diocesan regulations.
+If a student has experienced difficulty in self-discipline, their parents will be contacted prior to the trip (via a phone call or a note in the student's plan book), notifying them of the possibility of staying at school rather than going on the upcoming field trip.
+Any field trip, including extra-curricular events, follow diocesan regulations.

+RTI, Eagle Time, Explore

-RTI, EAGLE TIME, and EXPLORE are programs to give enrichment and remediation to students based on skill and ability levels.
+These programs to offer enrichment and remediation to students based on skill and ability levels.